How to Patent a Product Idea: Everything You Need to Know

 At step two, with the provisional patent in hand, the inventor can go to investors with the idea, marked “patent pending” and seek commitments for funding.
 This funding will be used to cover the costs of attorneys, patent illustrators and other services to complete the RPA, as well as funding development and go-to-market costs for the product.
 In return, the investors take a percentage of sales.
 In this way inventors without the resources to front the costs of an RPA and product development can obtain the funds they need in return for a share of their future profits.

 If you need help patenting a product idea, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.